tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Diffie-Hellman

 A conventional Diffie-Hellman computation is performed.
-The negotiated key (Z) is used as the pre_master_secret, and is converted into the master_secret, as specified above.
-Leading bytes of Z that contain all zero bits are stripped before it is used as the pre_master_secret.
+The negotiated key (Z) is used as the shared_secret, and is converted into the master secrets, as specified above.
+Leading bytes of Z that contain all zero bits are stripped before it is used as the input to the PRF.

-Note: Diffie-Hellman parameters are specified by the server and may be either ephemeral or contained within the server's certificate.

 ### Elliptic Curve Diffie-Hellman

-All ECDH calculations (including parameter and key generation as well as the shared secret calculation) are performed according to [6] using the ECKAS-DH1 scheme with the identity map as key derivation function (KDF), so that the premaster secret is the x-coordinate of the ECDH shared secret elliptic curve point represented as an octet string.
+All ECDH calculations (including parameter and key generation as well as the shared secret calculation) are performed according to [6] using the ECKAS-DH1 scheme with the identity map as key derivation function (KDF), so that the shared secret is the x-coordinate of the ECDH shared secret elliptic curve point represented as an octet string.
 Note that this octet string (Z in IEEE 1363 terminology) as output by FE2OSP, the Field Element to Octet String Conversion